cljnnn/rules/ai_code_flow_en.md

     * Provide 2-6 valuable options based on context, with more options for higher complexity decisions
     * Ensure diversity of options, covering different decision directions
     * Options should be mutually exclusive and complementary, avoiding functional overlap or excessive similarity
+    * Options must be comprehensive enough to cover all reasonable user needs at the current decision point

 * **Option Expression and Design**:
     * Keep options concise and clear, easy to understand and execute
     * Maintain consistent option phrasing (e.g., all starting with verbs or nouns)
     * Consider using the "open question + structured options" combination to maintain natural conversation flow
     * Include an open-ended option when appropriate, such as "I have other ideas"
+    * Design options to ensure users can complete tasks with just clicks, reducing dependence on text input

 * **Recommended Option**:
     * At least one option should be marked as `[+]`, representing your best suggested action